 I spent the next seven or so years working in restaurants as a busser, waiter, bartender, expediter, manager, hostess – I was just about everything but the cook.
 There were things I didn’t like about every position but it was still a great experience.
 I dealt with nasty guests, bad tippers, complaining co-workers, drunk guests, managers with a grudge – all of it.
 If you asked me to go back today, there wouldn’t be a chance of me going back.
-BUT, I needed that experience to start to learn how to work with complaining co-workers, how to manage my anger or frustration, how to treat guests, etc etc.
+BUT, I needed that experience to start to learn how to work with complaining coworkers, how to manage my anger or frustration, how to treat guests, etc. etc.

-In my early twenties I started selling Cutco Cutlery (knives) to housewives, in their home, and working solely off the referrals I hoped they would give me.
+In my early twenties I started selling Cutco Cutlery (knives) to housewives, in their homes, and working solely off the referrals I hoped they would give me.
 I got paid even if I didn’t sell anything – but selling meant more money and usually more referrals.

 Why?
 Because I did what I was asked to do.
 I do believe my success in life is a direct result of following that formula.
 My manager said, “Go set up 7 appointments for this week” and I would sit in a spot until I did what he asked me to do.
-My manager would say, “Go take these 3 new reps on your next appointment and sell a thousand dollars worth of Cutco” (btw, it was encouraging, not strict or commanding) – I would take those 3 new people on my appointment and sell as much as I could – almost always hitting the goal.
+My manager would say, “Go take these 3 new reps on your next appointment and sell a thousand dollars worth of Cutco” (btw, it was encouraging, not strict or commanding), and I would take those 3 new people on my appointment and sell as much as I could – almost always hitting the goal.

-When I moved to Denver from Tucson I had 4 leads to get started with.
-That Spring I had to sell more Cutco than I had ever sold in one semester while preparing to be the Sales Manager of one of the top producing offices in the region that summer.
+When I moved to Denver from Tucson, I had 4 leads to get started with.
+That spring I had to sell more Cutco than I had ever sold in one semester while preparing to be the Sales Manager of one of the top-producing offices in the region that summer.
 I had to sell over $15,000 in just over three months, in a new area, so I would be over $75,000 in career sales (higher than my assistants in career sales so they would respect my position – they didn’t know me or what I was capable of yet – numbers talk).
-I sold $16,000 that semester, just in time for my 80 hour+ weeks to start as the Sales Manager of Denver, Top Recruiter/Trainer, and Receptionist Manager of our Division.
+I sold $16,000 that semester, just in time for my 80-hour+ weeks to start as the Sales Manager of Denver, Top Recruiter/Trainer, and Receptionist Manager of our Division.

 I’m beating around the bush a little, but trying to prove a point I suppose.
 By always doing what I was asked to do, I gained a million miles more experience than anyone around me.
 Most people have boundaries or doubts that block their ability to succeed.
 If I didn’t know how to do something, I figured it out one way or another.
 I didn’t let anything stand in my way.
 By just doing what I was told (and going above and beyond almost always in small ways), I excelled at what I was doing.
 I kept growing at a rapid-fire rate and those experiences got me to where I am today.